Anatomy

 • Chronic medical conditions like osteoarthritis, which gradually breaks down the cartilage surrounding joints.

-One of the more common underlying factors is the unusual or abnormal movement of the hip.
+One of the more common underlying factors is the unusual or abnormal bone contact in the hip.
 This is called femoroacetabular impingement, or more simply hip impingement.

 When this problem occurs, your hip’s ball fails to fit into the socket properly.
 Over time, such events place pressure on the labrum, which might eventually cause injuries called labrum tears.